Arab-Norman Palermo and the Cathedral Churches of Cefalù and Monreale

-Arab-Norman Palermo and the Cathedral Churches of Cefalù and Monreale is a series of nine religious and civic structures located on the northern coast of Sicily dating from the era of the Norman Kingdom of Sicily (1130-1194): two palaces, three churches, a cathedral, and a bridge in Palermo, as well as the cathedrals of Cefalù and Monreale.
+The Arab-Norman Palermo and the Cathedral Churches of Cefalù and Monreale are a series of nine religious and civic structures located on the northern coast of Sicily dating from the era of the Norman Kingdom of Sicily (1130-1194): two palaces, three churches, a cathedral, and a bridge in Palermo, as well as the cathedrals of Cefalù and Monreale.
 They have been designated together as a UNESCO World Heritage Site.
 This dedication took place in 2015.

 The new Norman rulers built various structures in what has become known as the Arab-Norman style.
 They incorporated the best practices of Arab and Byzantine architecture into their own art.
 Although a different builder constructed each of the sites, they are linked together because of their shared architecture and time period.
-These sites work to create a shared identity among the areas that they are built in.
-This is because many people chose to visit the sites together, not just one at a time.
-Providing not only a steady revenue of tourism, but also a revenue of tourists that have visited each of the sites and bring that experience with them.